AnonymousSubmission2025/LLM_Judge/Comparison_with_GPT4o_mini.md

 </div>

-As requested, we compared SE-Jury with its base LLM, GPT-4o-mini, used without any additional design.
+As suggested, we compared SE-Jury with its base LLM, GPT-4o-mini, used without any additional design.
 In this setup, GPT-4o-mini received a simple prompt below, allowing us to assess its raw performance.

 ```